agrawal-rohit/pearl-ui/documentationwebsite/docs/getting-started/getting-started.md

 expo install @expo-google-fonts/poppins expo-font
 ```

-Loading the font family into the theme can then be done as follows:
+The font family can then be loaded in the following manner:

 ```jsx title="App.tsx"
 // Import the useFonts hook and the default fonts used